Prepare for rising rates.

 Borrowers holding a variable prime rate loan, also known as an adjustable rate loan, will see their payment amounts rise as interest rates rise.
 Unlike a fixed rate loan, the cost of a variable loan can climb quickly.
-These loans may be mortgages, personal loans or car loans.
+“The long term effects can be really huge,” says Matt Schulz, chief credit analyst at LendingTree.
+“We’re talking about thousands and thousands of dollars paid in mortgage interest, personal loan interest and auto loan interest, and all of that adds up.”
 When interest rates are poised to rise, it may be wise to convert a variable loan into a fixed loan or pay off the variable loan as soon as possible.

 Bond markets fall.

 Bond markets tend to fall as interest rates rise.
 In May, Fed Chair Jerome Powell announced that the central bank would reduce its $9 trillion stockpile of Treasury bonds and mortgage-backed securities starting in June to further reduce market liquidity.
 However, short-term and long-term U.S. Treasury bond yields are currently up year over year and month over month.
 Individuals may wish to adjust their investment strategies accordingly.